Quark Announces The Launch of Its First to Market Innovation - BuubiBottle Smart Portable Milk Warmer

 - Easy to Clean Component - Includes Quark’s all-silicone FlexBrush for easy cleaning and maintenance on the go.

-The BuubiBottle Smart Portable Milk Warmer is available for presale now on QuarkBaby.com for $124.99, and will be available online and in-store at national retailers including Walmart, London Drugs, Indigo, Best Buy, Snuggle Bugz, Rebelstork, TJ's The Kiddies Store and more beginning December 15, 2022.
+The BuubiBottle Smart Portable Milk Warmer is available for presale now on QuarkBaby.com for $114.99 USD, and will be available at US national retailers online and in-store beginning December 15, 2022.

 Kicking off its commercial debut with strategic retail partnerships, Quark is slated to grow its commercial presence across the United States and Canada.
 The BuubiBottle Smart Portable Milk Warmer represents the first product within Quark’s nursing and feeding line.
 The company expects to expand its product assortment in the baby category with additional technology-driven innovations launching in 2023.